Morpheus636/linux-636/README.md

 # Desktop Config
 A set of configuration files (dotfiles) and shell scripts for setting up my desktop OS installations.
+Written for Ubuntu 20.04 LTS.

+You're welcome to use this repo as a starting point for your own install scripts.

 # Installs
 ## Apps